 10 Things You Need to Buy A Home Today

 The decision to buy a house is an exciting time for the family, the newlyweds, or young business professionals.
 There are things to do before buying a home, like the obvious, finding your new home.
 What about the process as a whole?
-There are many steps involved when making a purchase as big as this one, and with that being said, here are the 10 things you need to buy a home today.
+There are many steps involved when making a purchase as big as this one, and with that being said, here are the 10 things you need to buy a home in Reno today.

 It is the norm for people to pay some sort of down payment on bigger purchases like a new house.
 Whether this is your first time buying or third, a down payment is a must.
 Down payments are essential for the loan holder to assure the lender there isn’t a risk when lending you money.

 For a conventional loan, you will need 20% down.
 VA loans (loans for someone serving, or who has served, or the spouse of someone serving) and FHA (Federal Housing Association) are two other types of loans people can apply for if they qualify.

 Veterans can apply for the VA loan, which will require no down payment but instead, you pay a one-time VA funding fee.
 Whereas if you were to receive the FHA loan, you are responsible for paying a down payment of 3.5%.

 The average cost of a home in Nevada is around $320,203, so if we use this number, we can break down the payments to see the amount you would be paying with each loan.